Can you be a modern Stoic and an atheist (or agnostic)?

 No matter whether the universe is a confusion of atoms or a natural growth, let my first conviction be that I am part of a Whole which is under Nature’s governance; and my second, that a bond of kinship exists between myself and all other similar parts.
 (10.6)

 So the Stoic principle of kinship to all mankind, and to Nature as a whole, holds good, whether or not we believe in a provident God.
-Likewise:
+In the very next passage, Marcus turns to the question of whether we should be shocked by change and loss in the universe.

 There must be either a predestined Necessity and inviolable plan, or a gracious Provident God, or a chaos without design or director.
 If then there be an inevitable Necessity, why kick against the pricks?
 If a Providence that is ready to be gracious, render thyself worthy of divine succour.
 But if a chaos without guide, congratulate thyself that amid such a surging sea thou hast in thyself a guiding rational faculty [hêgemonikon].
 (12.14)